-The land on which Fort Klipdam is located is owned by Silicon Smelters (Pty.), Ltd. Silicon Smelters (Pty.), Ltd. filed a mining right application that was rejected on the basis of the alleged inadequacy of the mine social and labor plan.
-An appeal has been filed by Silicon Smelters (Pty.), Ltd. As the appeal process has been unsuccessful to date, mining operations can only be conducted in areas specified under valid permits that have been obtained on the land.
+The land on which Fort Klipdam is located is owned by Silicon Smelters.
+The mining rights application filed by Silicon Smelters was rejected on the basis of the alleged inadequacy of the mine social and labor plan.
+An appeal has been filed by Silicon Smelters.
+As the appeal process has been unsuccessful to date, mining operations can only be conducted in areas specified under valid permits that have been obtained on the land.
 Additional permits were also obtained by the mining contractor on the adjacent property and their materials are brought to Fort Klipdam for processing and stockpiling.
 The total surface area covered by the Fort Klipdam farm portion is 640.9 hectares.
 The mining permits and mining rights only relates to an area of 136.1 hectares.